luaykanaan/FantasyTrading/README.md

 - ngx-charts

 ## Usage
 You need to add your own appsettings.json, appsettings.development.json and Program.cs files to the API project to be able to run the app.
 Specifically, you need to add the connection strings and the jwt secret key you will be using.
+And you have to change your sentry creditials in Program.cs.

 Here is an example appsettings,json file:
 ```json
 {
   "Logging": {